Can I Refuse a Job Offer and Still Collect Unemployment Insurance (UI) Benefits?

 Is it a Suitable Job?

-States may consider any of the following factors when determining whether an individual may continue to collect unemployment benefits after refusing a job offer (these are examples, not a complete list):
+States may consider any of the following factors when determining whether an individual may continue to collect unemployment benefits after refusing a job offer:

 - Worker has no experience in the position or the field in general

-- The job is more hazardous than the worker's last one
+- The job is substantially more hazardous than the worker's prior job

-- Physical condition of the worker prevents him or her from accepting the job
+- Physical condition of the worker prevents them from accepting the job

 - Travel costs and time would create a significant burden